kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ![44K one-star ratings!][bkk-rating]

-Furthermore, probably real hackers were also enraged so they supposedly made the [website of the BKK][bkk-website] unavailable for an extensive period of time by continuous (D)DoS attacks.
+Furthermore, probably real hackers were also enraged so they supposedly made the [website of BKK][bkk-website] unavailable for an extensive period of time by continuous (D)DoS attacks.
 In the meanwhile, people started to create memes from the incident thus further mocking and shaming these companies.
 You can find [a classic one][bkk-meme1-facebook]
 below: